 Where there’s a problem, there’s the opportunity for a solution.
-Here are some of the common pain points that prevent moving DRG into the pre-pay process:
+Here are some of the common pain points that prevent moving to pre-pay DRG review process.

 1. Claim Selection

 There are numerous considerations to take when selecting which DRG claims to review.
 While internal historical savings and payment thresholds determine most review selections, there are other reference points to consider in making the determination.
 By looking for provider trends in the data for outliers, a consistent process can be developed to move the DRG review into pre-pay.
 With awareness of historical, problematic codes, and length of service (LOS) trends, plans can capitalize on savings opportunities, even while decreasing provider abrasion and drastically reducing review fatigue.

 DRG requests, faxes, emails, online portals, U.S. mail – all the things that make the DRG review process slow and inefficient.
 Before the DRG claim is ever reviewed, the time required to exchange the record between payer and provider typically causes enough delay to keep the claim from being resolved in pre-pay.
 From slow delivery times via U.S. mail to file size limitations via fax and online portals, the record exchange has long been stuck in antiquated delivery methods.
 Technology has taken the lead in being able to exchange DRG records instantly.

 The third pain point of moving DRG into pre-pay is the actual review itself.
 After selecting the suspect DRG claim and exchanging the record, it’s now time to review it.
 Here are some of the challenges associated with the review process:

 Each of these elements hinders the accuracy of findings and savings opportunities in the review process and make it extremely difficult to manage DRG review in pre-pay.
 But like the above common pain points to moving DRG into pre-pay.

 There's A Solution For That - Pre-Pay DRG Review Process